Sotsyalistishe Kinder Farband: S.K.I.F. in Poland

 In Interwar Poland and in Occupied Poland, various members of the Jewish Resistance were or had been associated with S.K.I.F.
-One of the leaders of the Warsaw Ghetto Uprising, Marek Edelman had been a S.K.I.F. member, as were members of the underground Jewish Fighting Organization Boruch Pelc and Jurek Błones.
+One of the leaders of the Warsaw Ghetto Uprising, Marek Edelman, had been a S.K.I.F. member, as were members of the underground Jewish Fighting Organization Boruch Pelc and Jurek Błones.
 Other notable Jewish members included the painter Yosl Bergner, the RAF pilot Rubin Lifszyc and the organizer of children's theater for the poor in the Warsaw Ghetto, Pola Lifszyc.
 Before World War II, S.K.I.F. organized summer camps for children.
 Marek Edelman, as a member of the organization, raised funds for playrooms for the children of the poor, in Warsaw.

-S.K.I.F. in Melbourne
+SKIF in Melbourne

-The S.K.I.F. in Melbourne, Australia, was established in 1950.
+The SKIF in Melbourne, Australia, was established in 1950 by two Immigrants from Eastern Europe; Pinkhas (Pinye) Ringelblum and Symkhe Burstin, based on how the organisation had functioned in Poland prior to the Second World War.
 The first five children held weekly "Sunday meetings".
 They still have these today, with approximately 25 children attending.
 By the fourth year of Melbourne SKIF camps, there were enough campers to operate two separate camps.
-The organisation now runs three camps a year (summer, winter and spring, which is for seniors only) and at its peak has an average camp attendance of eighty children.
-The final two years of membership are spent in an intensive training course to prepare those who wish to continue as leaders.
+The organisation now runs three camps a year (summer, winter and autumn, which is for high schoolers only) and at its peak has an average camp attendance of eighty children.
+The final two years of membership are spent in an intensive training course to prepare those who wish to continue as leaders known as Helfer.